 If you are unfamiliar with podcasts or how to use them, you need to download iTunes and read this guide.
 As Ben pointed out, search for podcasts on topics you love: sports, economic news, history, the arts, or whatever you fancy.
 Doing this will make the daily chore of practicing IELTS listening much more enjoyable.

 When you are ready to try some real listenings in the format you will see on the exam, engage the BBC’s Learn English section (http://www.bbc.co.uk/worldservice/learningenglish/).

-During the evening, we talked a bit about the good and bad sides of memorizing cohesive phrases.
-Ben and I agreed that memorizing phrases is alright in the beginning, but you’ve got to practice using these phrases over and over again until they become natural sounding.
+During the evening, we talked a bit about the good and bad sides of memorising cohesive phrases.
+Ben and I agreed that memorising phrases is alright in the beginning, but you’ve got to practice using these phrases over and over again until they become natural sounding.

 What do I mean by ‘cohesive phrases’?